OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ]
 ```

-In this request, the source code of an application is requested from the **Testing** environment.
+In this request example, the source code of an application is requested from the **Testing** environment.

 <div class = "info" markdown="1">